yokoffing/Betterfox/README.md

 ## about:Privacy
-<b>A note to hardcore privacy-concious users:</b> <a href="https://github.com/pyllyukko/user.js">There are alternatives for you</a>, and <a href="https://github.com/ghacksuserjs/ghacks-user.js">they will break things.</a>

-I made <a href="https://github.com/hjstephens09/Better-Fox/blob/master/SecureFox.js">SecureFox</a> as private as I could, up to the point of experiencing breakage.
+<b>A note to hardcore privacy-concious users:</b> <a href="https://github.com/pyllyukko/user.js">There are alternatives for you</a>, and <a href="https://github.com/ghacksuserjs/ghacks-user.js">they will break things.</a> I made <a href="https://github.com/hjstephens09/Better-Fox/blob/master/SecureFox.js">SecureFox</a> as private as I could, up to the point of experiencing breakage.
 My guiding principle was: "If it breaks it, it doesn't make it!"
 So things like WebGL and DRM are still enabled, and you won't find settings like <privacy.firstparty.isolate> or <network.http.referer.XOriginPolicy> mentioned here.
 BetterFox is designed to set-and-forget, not to troubleshoot and tinker.

-If your threat level calls for anonymity and not just reasonable privacy, please use the <a href="https://www.torproject.org">TOR browser</a>. 👍
+TL;DR If your threat level calls for anonymity and not just reasonable privacy, please use the <a href="https://www.torproject.org">TOR browser</a>. 👍

 ## Recommended Extensions